gorilla-devs/ferium/README.md

 ## Feature Requests

-If you would like to make a feature request, check the [project](https://github.com/theRookieCoder/ferium/projects/1) to see if the feature has already been added/planned.
-If not, you can [create a new issue](https://github.com/theRookieCoder/ferium/issues/new)
+If you would like to make a feature request, check the [issues](https://github.com/theRookieCoder/ferium/issues) and the [project](https://github.com/theRookieCoder/ferium/projects/1) to see if the feature has already been added/planned.
+If not, [create a new issue](https://github.com/theRookieCoder/ferium/issues/new)

-## Building or Working with Ferium
+## Building from Source or Working with Ferium

 Firstly you need the Rust toolchain (`cargo`, `rustup`, etc).
 You can install these from <https://rust-lang.org>.
+If you want to build Ferium without cloning the repo, set the CurseForge API key then run `cargo install ferium`.
-To build the project and install it to `~/bin`, clone the project then run `make install`.
-If you want to install for testing a developement version, use `make install-dev` <sup>(which is just `make install` but with `--debug`)</sup>.
+To build the project and install it to your Cargo bin directory, clone the project then run `make install`.
+If you want to install for testing a developement version, use just `make` or `make install-dev`.
 If you want to obtain executables for a specific OS, you can run `make build-<OS>` and replace `<OS>` with `mac`, `win`, or `linux`.
 The produced binaries will be zipped and moved to `out/`.
-You can run tests using `make test`.
+You can run the tests using `make test`.
 Don't use `cargo test` because that will interfere with your existing config, and the integration tests do not work when run in parallel. `make test` saves your config, forces tests to run sequentially, then restores your config (whether the tests failed or not).